Principal's Teaching and Learning Awards

 Nominee has contributed to meaningful and ethical collaborations with Indigenous peoples/communities

-As with all Principal's Teaching Awards, two (2) letters of support are required.
+As with all Principal's Teaching Awards, two (2) letters of support are required, each authored by an individual or group other than the nominator(s).

-For the Indigenous Education Award, the letters may come from students, colleagues, administrators or others who have benefited from the teaching of the nominee.
-Letters or other forms of reference from Indigenous communities/individuals positively affected by the nominee’s work are particularly encouraged.
-The letters should focus on the candidate's accomplishments, and should complement and elaborate upon claims made in the nomination letter.
+For the Indigenous Education Award, the letters may come from students, colleagues, administrators, or others who have benefited from the teaching of the nominee.
+Letters from Indigenous communities/individuals positively affected by the nominee’s work are particularly encouraged.
+The letters should focus on the candidate's accomplishments and should complement and elaborate upon claims made in the nomination letter.

 Award recipients will: